 Authorized User tradelines are not illegal.
 Adding tradelines in the primary position that do not belong to you, like auto or mortgage, are illegal.
 That is financial fraud.
 You cannot add debt onto a report and say it belongs to you when it doesn’t.
 But adding AU’s, or piggyback tradelines is not illegal, and in fact is the only legal way to add data onto your report that doesn’t belong to you.

 We get calls all day every day asking for primary tradelines.
 At Boost Credit 101 we only sell AU aged tradelines, because we don’t want a government financial investigatory agent knocking on our door and hauling us off in handcuffs.
-The best advice we can give as far as primary lines go, don’t get into that transaction, as you are doing business with someone engaged in an illegal activity, which puts the probability of scam at higher than normal levels.
+The best advice we can give as far as primary lines go, don’t get into that transaction, as you are doing business with someone engaged in an illegal activity, which puts the probability of tradeline scams at higher than normal levels.
 If you want to buy a tradeline account, stick with the AU variety.
 So where exactly do you get them?

 Are There Tradeline Stores?